 Actions are, in a sense, how we attempt to make the external world match our internal world.
 They're important, and what you achieve matters, but it is not the primary matter.
-If you are not clear about your internal world - about what you mean to do - you will never be satisfied with the external world.
+If you are not clear about your internal world - what you mean to do - you will never be satisfied with the external world.
 Unless you examine your own expectations, you will always be disappointed.

 How can you hope to improve the world if you do not know how to improve yourself?

-This primary focus on intention and expectation is inspired by Viktor Frankl's book Man's Search for Meaning, but you can find some version of it across nearly all the world's major wisdom traditions.
+Our focus on intention and expectation is inspired by Viktor Frankl's book Man's Search for Meaning, but you can find some version of it across nearly all the world's major wisdom traditions.
 We need not express it using spiritual or psychological language though, because this is all about developing the patterns of thought most well-suited to our particular context.

 What's unique about web3 - about economic code which creates new trust spaces; expands the possible definitions of value; merges money and speech; and creates new constraints in which to experiment with freedom - is that we can encode our intentions, literally.
 Most importantly, the code with which we express our inner world and meaning then lives independently of us on a shared, global network where it will not change.

-Q: In order to respond truly, in every moment, to what the world expects of us, we must practice what?
+Prompt: In order to respond truly, in every moment, to what the world expects of us, we must practice what?

 Awareness of intention.

 Revolutions always end up failing because they are reliant on people whose priorities change.
 There is something ambiguous in each of us, and this is a wonderful thing.
-However, a smart contract I wrote that expresses a particular economic ideal, which is now deployed on mainnet, will remain there irrespective of what happens to me.
-There is no bribe or threat which can get me to change this.
-I literally cannot take it back.
+However, a smart contracts now deployed on mainnet will remain there irrespective of what happens to their original creators.
+There is no bribe or threat which can get them to change this.
+They literally cannot take it back.

-Q: Web3 gives us the unique ability to ///// our /////////.
+Prompt: Web3 gives us the unique ability to ///// our /////////.